 Below is a list of the off-campus study options available to our undergraduates.

-The Stanford Diversity Exchange Program was established in 1978 to provide a cultural and academic enrichment opportunity for Stanford students in a Black institution of higher education.
+The Stanford Diversity Exchange was established in 1978 to provide a cultural and academic enrichment opportunity for Stanford students in a Black institution of higher education.
 The Exchange now has three Historically Black Colleges participating: Howard University, Morehouse College and Spelman College, as well as Dartmouth College for Native American studies.

 The Bing Overseas Studies Program is considered an integral part of the Stanford curriculum.
 With some thoughtful planning, students are able to spend at least one quarter in one of our abroad locations.
 More than a quarter of undergraduates take the opportunity to study abroad.
 Students remain registered at Stanford while studying abroad through the University and receive credit for coursework.
 Regular tuition applies, and financial aid continues.